Best yoga mats: We’re laying out the choices for your best home workouts

 This reversible printed yoga mat is textured and non-slip on both sides so you can choose which side suits you during your practice.

-The Gaiam yoga mat is a bestseller for good reason.
+The Gaiam mat is a bestseller for good reason.
 At 6 mm thick, it offers additional cushioning for your joints during your workout.
 You can choose from 23 beautiful prints to keep you motivated and inspired while you move and won’t have to worry about which side to pick because both sides are sticky and non-slip.
 It is non-toxic PVC and free of six harmful phthalates, protecting you and the environment.
 As an added bonus, there is a lifetime warranty!

 What about a non-slip design?

-No matter what thickness you choose, you need the best non-slip yoga mat available.
+No matter what thickness you choose, you need the best non-slip mat available.
 Many companies now offer mats that are non-slip and textured on both sides to provide optimal grip.
 The last thing you need is to be sliding all over your mat during class—not only can be it dangerous but it’s extremely uncomfortable.
 Moisture-absorbing models are especially important if you practice any of the hot yoga variants.

 Slip N’ Slide No More